Some popular parenting buzzwords and what these words actually mean when describing a parenting style.

 Free play parenting is when parents refuse to overschedule their children with after-school sports and clubs.
 Free play parents can provide their children with structured times to play, but the children play on their own and use their imaginations.
 When I was growing up, free play meant going outside and make new friends and make sure to check in every few hours.
 Now we have a term for this kind of parenting, and it’s still structured.
 It’s a little bizarre, but it’s a parenting buzzword that is thrown around.

 Positive parenting is what Tired Mom Supermom is all about!
 Using positive and encouraging phrases and actions to guide children towards success.
-How to tame toddler tantrums, raise happy kids and battle backtalk using kind and firm words and actions that actually help break the bad behaviours.
+How to tame toddler tantrums, raise happy kids and battle backtalk using kind and firm words and actions that actually help break the bad behaviors.

 Positive Parenting Resources: An Honest Positive Parenting Solutions Review (A Course On Positive Parenting), 14 Positive Parenting Books You Need To Read, What Is Positive Discipline:6 Simple Techniques To Use At Home, Tame Toddler Tantrum With Positive Discipline